Bootstrapping non-unitary CFTs: The 2D problem

 \section{The 2D problem}

-While our setup is general, in this work we will test it on the scenario: 2d CFTs with only scalar operators.
-As benchmark we use the A-series minimal models, briefly reviewed in Appendix \ref{sup: minimal models}.
-In such case the parameter space include the central charge $c$, conformal dimension of the external $h_{ext}$ and internal operators $h_{int}$.
-We begin with one internal operator, which is a three-dimensional search, and gradually increase the number of internal operators.
-For numerical evaluation of the Virasoro blocks~\cite{Polyakov:1974gs}, we utilize the Zamolodchikov-type recursion relations with finite iterations.\footnote{We have implemented the recursive algorithm for calculating Virasoro blocks numerically of \cite{Chen_2017} on GPU.
-In this work we used 40 recursion iterations.}
+We test the construction in two-dimensional CFTs with scalar primaries, using Virasoro conformal blocks.
+As benchmarks we use A-series minimal models, reviewed briefly in Appendix~\ref{sup: minimal models}.
+The search variables are the central charge $c$, the external conformal weight $h_{\rm ext}$, and the internal weights $h_{{\rm int},i}$.
+We begin with a single exchanged primary and enlarge the truncation as needed.
+Virasoro blocks are evaluated numerically using Zamolodchikov-type recursion relations truncated at finite order.\footnote{We implemented the recursive algorithm of Ref.~\cite{Chen_2017} on GPU and use $40$ recursion steps in the present work.}

-We perform the search in four different parameter spaces, characterized by the number of internal states that the known theories in the region contain.
-In the first three regions, the known theories contain one, two and three internal states respectively.
-The fourth is characterized by theories with five internal states.
+We study four search regions, organized by the number of internal states appearing in the minimal models they contain: one, two, three, and five.
+The search is iterative.
+If the best reward for a search with $N$ exchanged states stays below a reference threshold, we repeat the search with $N+1$ states; if the threshold is exceeded, we still test larger truncations and declare the spectrum stabilized only when the reward no longer improves and the newly inferred OPE coefficients are statistically consistent with zero.

-In this work we search by iteratively increase the number of internal state.
-If at a given number $N$ the found solution falls below a certain threshold, we then add an additional state and restart the search.
-On the other hand if we have passed the threshold, we still add another state and see if the reward is improved.
-If it does not and the search finds the same parameters of the first $N$ states with the mean OPE value of the next state close to zero (or more precisely within a standard deviation to zero) we can conclude that $N$ is sufficient.
-We estimate this threshold by looking at $N_r=1$ reward in Eq.\eqref{eq:reward} for different minimal models.
-From the result in Fig. \ref{fig:rew histogram}, we see that it is reasonable to set the threshold of the $N_r=1$ reward at 10.
+To calibrate the threshold, we evaluate the $N_r=1$ reward for known minimal models in the four search regions.
+Figure~\ref{fig:rew histogram} suggests the empirical benchmark